|Guide||♦||22 Triplogs||0 Topics|

-Starting near Turkey Tank the trail descends down a small drainage to the northeast for 0.7 miles to where it enters Martin Canyon.
-From Martin Canyon Tank the trail heads northwest, staying in the canyon bottom for almost its entire length.
-At about mile 4.25 the trail turns sharply south for 0.6 miles to where it ends at James Tank.
+Starting near Turkey Tank, the trail descends the small drainage to the northeast for 0.7 miles to where it enters Martin Canyon.
+From Martin Canyon Tank, the trail heads northwest, staying in the canyon bottom for almost its entire length.
+At about mile 4.25, the trail turns sharply south for 0.6 miles to where it ends at James Tank.

 Motor vehicles less than 40" wide are permitted.